Paddle Sports Equipment

 4) 14 oz Vinyl Coated Polyester

 The deck fabric is very durable, will not tear and is very resistant to puncture.
 It is waterproof, has mould, mildew and UV inhibitors and is unaffected by temperature extremes.
 It is easy to field repair with any vinyl glue or our Vinyl-Tec 2000 (50ADH-05).
-Available in Red, Green, Blue, Burgundy, and Yellow.
+Available in Red or Blue.

 5) Painter Tie-Down